coder-mike/stringify-structured/README.md

     - Sets
     - `undefined`
   - Automatically detects circular references
-  - Deterministic/stable output in the face of key reordering in objects and maps
   - Lighter-weight output than JSON (less syntactic noise by default).
     - Tries not to quote keys in objects.
 I.e. `{ a: 1 }` instead of `{ "a": 1 }`
     - Uses single quotes instead of double quotes for strings